jackheywood/DesignPatterns/README.md

 - We use an adapter to give us the interface we require from the interface we have.

+#### Summary

+- Implementing an **adapter** is easy
+- Determine the API you have and the API you need
+- Create a component which aggregates (_has a reference to..._) the adaptee
+- Intermediate representations can pile up: use caching and other optimizations

 ## Behavioural Patterns

 Concerned with algorithms and the assignment of responsibilities